 — Stemettes ® ?★ # + (@Stemettes) October 8, 2019

 Follow Becky’s Journey

 My confidence has increased greatly through attending this Stemettes Trip, due to the amazing sessions and keynotes but mostly by witnessing the sheer volume of women just like myself achieving and excelling in ways I hadn’t even imagined.
-They all and made a great impact within the tech space.
+They all made a great impact within the tech space.
 It opened up a door of possibility for me and I am excited to explore my future in technology.

-This trip has motivated me to be more confident and accept my failures and learn from them.
-It caused a big shift in me as I am now learning to accept that I can do it, I can achieve if I don’t give up!
+This trip has motivated me to be more confident accept my failures and learn from them.
+It caused a big shift in me as I am now learning to accept that I can do it, I can achieve it if I don’t give up!
 It has also encouraged me to actively explore tech and open myself up to challenges even if I may struggle.

 I have seen a massive shift in myself as I am now more optimistic about my future and about what I can achieve.
 I have struggled with imposter syndrome and the fear of not being enough.
 However, this GHC experience has helped me accept where I am and what I struggle with and has helped me to seek help and step out of my comfort zone.
-So rather than worry about not knowing enough, instead I’m actively going out there and seek that knowledge.
+So rather than worry about not knowing enough, I’m actively going out there and seeking that knowledge.

-My favourite session would definitely have to be an interactive session to do with cybersecurity, where we worked in teams and tried to protect our company and customers from several cyber-attacks.
+My favourite session would have to be an interactive session to do with cybersecurity, where we worked in teams and tried to protect our company and customers from several cyber-attacks.
 It was interesting to see how difficult it can often be to defend against cyber attacks as well as predict the best ways to defend against them.

 I also found the session on ‘The Capabilities of VR in Education’ very interesting as I found it extremely interesting how VR could make learning more interactive and could transport a student to another country/ environment or simply enhance learning by providing hands-on experience.